brianroytman/chalkboard-demo-todos/README.md

 - `repositories/todo_repository.py`: Implements database operations using SQLAlchemy for todos.
 - `routers/todo_routes.py`: Defines API routes and endpoints using FastAPI, depending on services for request handling.
 - `services/todo_service.py`: Implements business logic and coordinates with repositories for todos.
-- `commands.py`: Contains SQLAlchemy models for commands related to todos, such as creating new todos.
+- `commands.py`: Contains SQLAlchemy model for commands related to todos - creating new todos.
-- `queries.py`: Contains SQLAlchemy models for queries related to todos, like retrieving todos by user ID.
+- `queries.py`: Contains SQLAlchemy model for queries related to todos - retrieving todos by user ID.
 - `handlers/command_handler.py`: Handles command execution and business logic for todos, coordinating with services and repositories.
 - `handlers/query_handler.py`: Manages query handling and data retrieval for todos, interfacing with the database and services.
 - `create_db.py`: Script for creating the PostgreSQL database required for the todos service.